-Her international career took quite a spectacular turn in 1994, when she jumped in at short notice to sing Brangäne in Tristan und Isolde at the Bayreuth Festival with Daniel Barenboim conducting.
-Subsequently she was invited to sing this and other Wagner roles (Kundry/Parsifal, Ortrud/Lohengrin, Fricka and Götterdämmerung-Waltraute/Ring, Venus/Tannhäuser, recently also Isolde/Tristan, i.a. with Andris Nelsons in Birmingham and Paris) by both the Bayreuth Festival and Europe’s main opera companies, such as the Scala in Milan, Teatro Real in Madrid, Liceu in Barcelona and the state operas of Berlin, Dresden, Leipzig, Munich, Stuttgart, Zurich, Rome, Los Angeles, Vienna and many other internationally renowned houses.
+Her international career took quite a spectacular turn in 1994, when she stepped in at short notice to sing Brangäne in Tristan und Isolde at the Bayreuth Festival, with Daniel Barenboim conducting.
+Subsequently she was invited to sing this and other Wagner roles (Kundry/Parsifal, Ortrud/Lohengrin, Fricka and Götterdämmerung-Waltraute/Ring, Venus/Tannhäuser, recently also Isolde/Tristan, e.g. with Andris Nelsons in Birmingham and Paris) at the Bayreuth Festival and also at Europe’s major opera houses, such as the Scala in Milan, Teatro Real in Madrid, the Liceu in Barcelona and the state operas of Berlin, Dresden, Leipzig, Munich, Stuttgart and Vienna, as well as in Zurich, Rome, Los Angeles and many other internationally renowned companies.

-Lioba Braun made several CD recordings, among those “Lioba Braun singt Wagner (Sony 2005) conducted by Peter Schneider, Mozart’s Requiem conducted by Christian Thielemann (Deutsche Grammophon 2006), Mahler’s 2nd and 8th Symphonies conducted by Jonathan Nott (Tudor 2009/2011); as well as the Altrhapsodie by Brahms with Helmuth Rilling (Hännsler 2006).
+Lioba Braun has made several CD recordings, among them “Lioba Braun singt Wagner” (Sony 2005) conducted by Peter Schneider, Mozart’s Requiem conducted by Christian Thielemann (Deutsche Grammophon 2006), Mahler’s 2nd and 8th Symphonies conducted by Jonathan Nott (Tudor 2009/2011); as well as the Altrhapsodie by Brahms with Helmuth Rilling (Hännsler 2006).
 Her most recent release was the recording of Felix Mendelssohn Bartholdy’s Elias under Hans-Christoph Rademann, with Marlis Petersen, Maximilian Schmitt, Thomas Oliemans, the RIAS Kammerchor and the Akademie für Alte Musik Berlin in 2016.